MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 When the time to copy the data from the back buffer to the frame buffer is :ref:`too long <section_display_single_parallel>`, a third buffer can be allocated in the MCU memory.
 This buffer can be used by the application during the copy of the first buffer.
-This allows to anticipate the drawings even if the first drawings are not fully sent.
+This allows to anticipate the drawings even if the first drawings are not fully copied.
 This is the notion of **copy and swap buffer**.
-The buffers are often called **back buffer 1** and **back buffer 2** (the third buffer in is the **frame buffer**).
+The buffers are usually called **back buffer 1** and **back buffer 2** (the third buffer in is the **frame buffer**).
-The *flush* step consists in copying the back buffer data to the frame buffer **and** swapping the both back buffers.
+The *flush* step consists in copying the back buffer data to the frame buffer **and** swapping both back buffers.

 * The back buffer 1 is used as *copying* buffer.
-* The back buffer 2 is not used: the application can immediately draw into it without waiting the end of the copy of the back buffer 1.
+* The back buffer 2 is not used: the application can immediately draw into it without waiting for the back buffer 1 to be copied.
 * At the end of the drawings in the back buffer 2, the back buffer 2 takes the role of the *copying* buffer and the back buffer 1 is free.

 .. figure:: images/ui_display_copyswap_parallel.*